flowcontrol12/docu/docs/User Guide/Configuration/Integrations/Proxy/Proxy.md

-This menu [Configuration>Integrations>**Proxy**] can be used to configure the proxy server configuration parameters with which the Sycope system will be integrated.
+This menu [Configuration>Integrations>**Proxy**] can be used to configure the proxy server parameters with which the Sycope system will be integrated.

 There are the following lines: